wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 * [Pope.tech](https://pope.tech/)
 * [Assistive labs](https://assistivlabs.com/) (Like BrowserStack for screen readers)

-**Note** that "off the shelf" automated tools pick up **< 40%** of the errors and are **superficial** (e.g., color contrast, inputs associated with labels, and more).
+Keep in mind that automated tools generally pick up less than 40% of errors and are superficial (e.g., color contrast, inputs associated with labels, and more).
 Furthermore, compliance does not equal a genuinely accessible site.
-We must manually test and review.
+You must manually test and review your code in addition to using tools.

 ### Services

-If feasible and resources apply, get 3rd party services to review applications by actual users, some even with relevant disabilities, which will provide actual "field" data on UX failures.
+If you have the resources, consider using 3rd party services that review applications by actual users, some even with relevant disabilities, which will provide actual "field" data on UX failures.
+Here are some services you can consider using.

 * [Deque](https://www.deque.com/)
 * [Level Access](https://www.levelaccess.com/)
 * [Audioeye](https://www.audioeye.com/)
 * [Vision Australia Digital Access](https://www.visionaustralia.org/services/digital-access)
 * [Digital Accessibility Centre (DAC)](http://digitalaccessibilitycentre.org/)

-There are dozen paid services to choose from, but the ones that seem most genuine to me are those with real disabled users.

-Disclosure: I ran into DAC reference following [gov. uk's insightful success story](https://accessibility.blog.gov.uk/2018/05/15/what-we-learned-from-getting-our-autocomplete-tested-for-accessibility/) about getting an accessibility audit.

-We had our autocomplete tested by the Digital Accessibility Centre (DAC).
-They are one of several companies that specialize in accessibility testing and auditing.
-The majority of DAC's testers have access needs.
-They are expert users, but they depend on services being accessible in their day-to-day lives.

-DAC invited us to their offices in Neath to watch them put the autocomplete through its paces...

 ### Communicate